 How the systems has evolved throughout the history of warfare.

-Command and Control in Realtime
+Saab’s Command and Control systems

 Maintaining territorial integrity, knowing what’s going on around us, is a pillar of defence and hence an important part of national freedom.

-The hub of Saab Naval C2 is called 9LV.
+The hub of Saab Naval C2 is called 9LV

 It’s in here you will see all the screens and operator consoles where the crew can get information from the ship sensors and direct the communications, weapon systems and other effectors.
-Even if the CMS can execute a whole bunch of tasks and calculations in parallel at the blink of an eye, there is always a skilled person behind every decision.
+Even if the CMS can execute a whole range of tasks and calculations in parallel at the blink of an eye, there is always a skilled person behind every decision.
 So even if the CMS contains an automated air defence functionality which can detect, lock-on and shoot down those incoming missiles, there is a decision behind putting the system in auto and a person needs to allow firing.

 The knowledge to connect all sensors and effectors into one optimised system is called Combat System Engineering.
-On a complex naval unit such as a frigate (above), there are a lot of different systems which are attached, or integrated, to the CMS.
-On most ships they are provided by different companies from different countries, some are perhaps a few years old and some are new, some talk Internet Protocol (IP) and some talk their own local software language.
+On a frigate there are a lot of different systems which are attached to or integrated with the CMS.
+On most ships they are provided by different companies from different countries.
+Some are perhaps a few years old and some are new; some use Internet Protocol while some have their own local software language.

 Providing Maritime Security